alexeymorgunov/unixshellcourse/Notes.md

 There are some other things you should definitely know about if you are going anywhere near programming:

 **Git and GitHub** allow version tracking and collaborative development.
 Don't worry, [nobody understands it](http://xkcd.com/1597/).
 But it is still incredibly useful.
-Start [here](https://try.github.io/levels/1/challenges/1).
+Start [here](https://try.github.io/levels/1/challenges/1) and [here](https://guides.github.com/).

 **Make** is a peculiar little tool that is worth understanding as it can save lots of time and pain by automating very tedious tasks.
 Check out the [shorter](http://mrbook.org/blog/tutorials/make/) and [longer](http://www.tutorialspoint.com/makefile/) tutorials.
-A good example of what it can do is to automate git processes for a repository to one command `make all`:
+A good example of what it can do is to automate git processes for a repository to one command `make all` if the following is saved in the `Makefile`:
 ```bash
 .PHONY: all